 Using Blogging as An Example

-What your reading right now is known as a blog.
+What you are reading right now is known as a blog.
 It’s my blog and no it’s not providing the luxury to travel to the most exotic places on the earth yet without a worry in mind, but I am one of many.
 One of many bloggers.

 Many bloggers find great success traveling the world as a lifestyle bouncing from coffee shop to coffee shop in countries and cities they have never seen or possibly even heard of before.
 In fact, that’s where some of the most popular travel blogs are born.